Santroller/Santroller/wiring_guides/wii_output_usb_host.md

 * A USB Extension cable, or a USB breakout
 - A Pi Pico
 - A Wii extension plug
-- A Schottky diode (a 20A diode should be plenty for this application, just needs to handle a >10V maximum reverse voltage)
+- A Schottky diode (a 20V diode should be plenty for this application, just needs to handle a >10V maximum reverse voltage)
 - Some Wire
 - A Soldering Iron

-- A boost converter that can step up 3.3v to 5V
+## Information
+Wii remotes don't provide enough power for USB Host.
+Because of this, you will need to power your pico from another power source when using wii extension emulation with usb host.

 ## Steps